Skip to content

 Round Vault (SPL) Holds escrowed stake and post-settlement token routing surface

-Reward Fee Pool (SPL) Receives configured fee from winning rewards
+Reward Fee Pool (SPL) Receives the configured fee fraction of winning rewards

 Versioning principle